Quansight/ragna/docs/how-tos/set-configuration.md

 ## Set configuration using the file

-You can now use this configuration file for setting configurations in your applications:
+You can use `ragna.toml` for setting configurations in your applications:

 ```py
 from ragna import Config